+Adopting scalable technologies, implementing regular maintenance schedules, and exploring partnerships with technology companies can contribute to the longevity and sustainability of ICT infrastructure in educational institutions.
+Studies have shown this.
 Bates, (2019) discusses strategies for sustainable ICT maintenance.
-Studies show that adopting scalable technologies, implementing regular maintenance schedules, and exploring partnerships with technology companies can contribute to the longevity and sustainability of ICT infrastructure in educational institutions.

 Ensuring Equitable Use of Technology